I'm Walkin'

-"I'm Walkin'" is a 1957 song by Fats Domino, written together with frequent collaborator Dave Bartholomew.
+"I'm Walkin'" is a 1957 song by Fats Domino, written with frequent collaborator Dave Bartholomew.
 The single was Domino's third release in a row to reach No. 1 on the R&B Best Sellers chart, where it stayed for six weeks.
 It also broadened the singer's crossover appeal, peaking at No. 4 on the pop singles chart.
 The prominent saxophone solo was played by Herbert Hardesty.
 Lee Allen was also on sax, Frank Fields on bass, Earl Palmer on drums, and Walter "Papoose" Nelson on guitar.

+In 2019, the 1957 recording by Domino on Imperial Records was inducted into the Grammy Hall of Fame.

-Notable cover versions
+Other versions

-Later in 1957, Ricky Nelson covered a crossover version of the song on an episode of The Adventures of Ozzie & Harriet; the single was released on Verve Records and reached No. 4 on the pop chart and No. 10 on the R&B chart.
+Later in 1957, American musician Ricky Nelson covered a crossover version of the song on an episode of The Adventures of Ozzie & Harriet; the single was released on Verve Records and reached No. 4 on the pop chart and No. 10 on the R&B chart.
 Its B-side was "A Teenager's Romance".
 After several Verve singles, Nelson also recorded for Imperial Records, the same label Domino was on at the time.

-In 1961, the song re-charted as one of three songs in the "New Orleans Medley" by session drummer Earl Palmer, reaching No. 108 in the Music Vendor survey.